David Carpenter: 1981

-Coordinated investigation
+Taskforce

 In early April 1981, the police jurisdictions in Santa Cruz and Marin County combined resources in an effort to identify the Trailside Killer.
 A link had been established after detectives concluded that a near identical modus operandi was carried out in Hansen's murder and the murders in Marin County, and the link was confirmed through forensic firearm examination.
 They then sought to interview Haertle, who was believed to be the only known individual to have seen the killer's face.
 When interviewed, Haertle told police that the killer was a thin, balding man in his early 50s who was between 5'10" and 6' tall, wore a baseball cap, a yellow and orange windbreaker with the name "Bud" on the front patch, and horn-rimmed glasses.
 Another witness, Fresno resident Leland Fritz, came forward and said he saw the same man on the trail and his vehicle, which he described as a red foreign car.